Cloris Leachman: Early life and education

 Leachman was born on April 30, 1926, in Des Moines, Iowa, the eldest of three daughters.
 Her parents were Cloris (née Wallace) and Berkeley Claiborne "Buck" Leachman.
 Her father worked at the family-owned Leachman Lumber Company.
 Her youngest sister, Claiborne Cary, was an actress and singer.
 Her other sister, Mary, was not in show business.
 Their maternal grandmother was of Bohemian (Czech) descent.
 Leachman attended Theodore Roosevelt High School.

 As a teenager, Leachman appeared in plays by local youth on weekends at Drake University in Des Moines.
 After graduating from high school, she enrolled at Northwestern University in the School of Education.
 At Northwestern, she became a member of Gamma Phi Beta and was a classmate of future comic actors Paul Lynde and Charlotte Rae.
-She began appearing on television and in films shortly after competing in Miss America in 1946 as Miss Chicago.
+She won "Miss W-G-N" and "Miss Chicago", then began appearing on television and in films after competing in Miss America in 1946 as Miss Chicago.